projectcalico/calico/docs/Troubleshooting.md

 # Troubleshooting

-## `sudo docker run` and environment variables.
+## Running `sudo calicoctl ...` with Environment Variables

-If you use `sudo` for commands like `docker run`, remember that your environment variables will not be transferred to the `sudo` environment.
-You can set environment variables for `sudo` commands like this.
+If you use `sudo` for commands like `calicoctl node`, remember that your environment variables will not be transferred to the `sudo` environment.
+You can run `sudo` with the `-E` flag to include your environment variables:

-    sudo DOCKER_HOST=localhost:2377 docker run -td -e CALICO_IP=192.168.100.1 busybox
+    sudo -E calicoctl node

+or you can set environment variables for `sudo` commands like this:

+    sudo ETCD_AUTHORITY=172.25.0.1:2379 calicoctl node

 ## Ubuntu (or GNOME) NetworkManager